Open-source language-learning

 Q: How do I install a foreign language voice on Android?

 A: For Android 14-16: Go to Settings → System → Keyboard & input → Text-to-speech output.
-Tap the gear icon next to your preferred engine (usually Speech Services by Google), select "Install voice data", and choose your language.
+Tap the gear icon next to your preferred engine, select "Install voice data", and choose your language to download.

 For Android 10-13: Go to Settings → Accessibility → Text-to-speech output.
-Tap the gear icon, select "Install voice data", and download the desired language pack.
+Tap the gear icon next to "Preferred engine", tap "Install voice data", and select your desired language.

 See the Video Guide.